 - Measure and record patients' vital signs such as weight, height, temperature, blood pressure, pulse, and respiratory rate

-- Collect samples for testing, perform routine laboratory tests, and record food and fluid intake and output
+- Record food and fluid intake and fluid output

-Additionally, to help keep patients comfortable, they assist with bathing, dressing, and personal hygiene, moving in bed, standing, eating and walking.
-LVNs also monitor their patients and report adverse reactions to medications or treatments.
-They gather information from patients, including their health history and how they are currently feeling.
-They may then use this information to complete insurance forms, pre-authorizations, and referrals, and they share information with registered nurses and doctors to help determine the best course of care for a patient.
+Additionally, LVNs assist clients with bathing, dressing, personal hygiene, moving in bed, standing, eating and walking.
+LVNs also monitor their patients and report changes in condition and adverse reactions to medications or treatments.
+They gather information about clients’ health history and how they are currently feeling.
+The LVN then shares information with registered nurses and doctors in order to help determine the best course of care for a client.